the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 In the EU, GDPR (or the UK's version UK-GDPR) considers data concerning health conditions and disability as "special category data".
 This "special category" also extends to cover the data about a relative or carer of an individual with a health condition or disability.
-Depending on the specific attendees and focus of your event, you may need to complete additional data protection forms and plan for how to manage the protected information.
+Depending on the specific attendees and focus of your event, you may need to complete additional data protection forms and establish a plan for managing the protected information.
 This includes dietary information and disability status as disclosed in registration forms.
 Data management and privacy procedures will differ between organizations, but it is important during planning to be aware that the information being collected may be special category and to establish a protocol for collecting and storing this information.